sonofmammon/python-fundamentals/HackerRank/String-Manipulation/Special String Again.md

 -   _n_: an integer, the length of string  _s_
 -   _s_: a string

-### Input Format
+Input Format

-The first line contains an integer,  , the length of  .
+ - The first line contains an integer,  , the length of  .
-The second line contains the string  .
+ - The second line contains the string  .

-### Constraints
-Each character of the string is a lowercase alphabet,  .

 ### Output Format
 Print a single line containing the count of total special substrings.